wrssc/ray_scripts/README.md

 ## Installation

 All RayStation scripts can be imported into RayStation without any additional installation.
-To use CreateReferenceCT, you will need to install the [pydicom](http://pydicom.readthedocs.io/en/stable/getting_started.html) and [numpy](https://scipy.org/install.html) packages.
+To use [CreateReferenceCT.py](https://github.com/mwgeurts/ray_scripts/blob/master/CreateReferenceCT.py), you will need to install the
+[pydicom](http://pydicom.readthedocs.io/en/stable/getting_started.html) and
+[numpy](https://scipy.org/install.html) packages.
 Copies of both packages are included as submodules within this repository.